 An incisional hernia commonly occurs within 3 – 6 months of having surgery since our bodies remain weak during the healing process.
 In fact, 50% of incisional hernias occur within the first 2 years following surgery.
 If someone becomes pregnant during this 2 year time period, or engages in activity that puts increased pressure on the abdomen like lifting heavy objects, it drastically increases the risk of developing an incisional hernia.

 Additional causes include straining during bowel movements, coughing, and sneezing.
 You can usually see a small lump or bump at the site of the incision that will appear and then go away, typically when the person shifts position or coughs.
-As time passes the bump may get larger and become painful, which is when you know it is time so see a specialist like DOCTOR for treatment.
+As time passes the bump may get larger and become painful, which is when you know it is time so see a specialist like Dr. Janczyk or Dr. Iacco for treatment.